klode88/Secure-Serverless-Orders-API-Cost-aware-/README.md

 - Still charged per inspected request

 ---
 ## How the system works in real time

 ### Request flow (runtime path)

-1. The client sends a `POST /orders` request.
+1. The client sends a POST request to /orders.

-2. The request reaches **API Gateway** (AWS WAF is attached and inspects the request first).
+2. The request reaches API Gateway (AWS WAF is attached and inspects the request first).

-3. API Gateway validates the access token using the **Cognito authorizer**.
+3. API Gateway validates the access token using the Cognito authorizer.

-4. If the token is valid, API Gateway invokes the **Lambda** function.
+4. If the token is valid, API Gateway invokes the Lambda function.

-5. Lambda validates the request and writes the order into **DynamoDB**.
+5. Lambda validates the request and writes the order into DynamoDB.

-6. Lambda returns a response (for example `201 Created` and an `orderId`).
+6. Lambda returns a response (for example: 201 Created and an orderId).

 7. API Gateway returns the response to the client.

-8. Logs are stored in **CloudWatch Logs** for API Gateway, Lambda and WAF.
+8. Logs are stored in CloudWatch Logs for API Gateway, Lambda and WAF.

----

 ## Why the build order was different from the runtime flow